Cyrano de Bergerac Courage Quotes

 I wish I had your wit—

 Borrow it, then!

-Christian’s cowardice with respect to his verbal abilities mirrors Cyrano’s doubts as to his own appearances.
+Christian’s cowardice with respect to his verbal abilities mirrors Cyrano’s doubts as to his own appearance.
 Both men are courageous, however.

 Here is your chance now to surpass yourself,

 Taking my words, my letters, all from you—